codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

   </tbody>
 </table>

+<sup>1</sup>: External Users aren't supported as members of organizations on Codacy.
+However, you can [add them](managing-people.md#adding-people) so that Codacy analyzes their commits to private repositories.
+<sup>2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](managing-people.md#joining).

 ## Permissions for Bitbucket

 The table below maps the Codacy operations to the Bitbucket Cloud and Bitbucket Server roles that allow performing them: